Basirhat: Urban structure

-Basirhat experienced moderate level of urbanization during the years of 2001-2011 alongside with moderate Population Growth Rate in those same years.
+Basirhat experienced moderate level of urbanization during the years 2001-2011 along with moderate population growth rate in those same years.
 Currently urbanization rate of this city is increasing rapidly.

 An aerial tableau of Basirhat, West Bengal, intricating the urban morphology of the city.

 Neighborhoods

 Lake Terrace, Tannery Garden, BowBazar, Chowmatha, Itinda Road, Sarat Biswas Road, Kacchari Para, Park Avenue, Ganapatipur, Sainpala, Prantik Square (College Para), Maitra Bagan, Munsi Bagan, Bhyabla.

 Climate

 Basirhat is subject to a tropical savanna climate that is designated Aw climate under the Köppen climate classification.
 According to a United Nations Development Programme report, its wind and cyclone zone is "very high damage risk".
 This municipal region is usually the hottest region of Basirhat subdivision due to its urbanized characteristics.

 Special weather phenomena - Often, in April–June, the region is struck by heavy rains or dusty squalls that are followed by thunderstorms or hailstorms, bringing cooling relief from the prevailing humidity.
 These thunderstorms are convective in nature, and are known locally as Kalbaisakhi (কালবৈশাখী), or 'norwesters' in English.